stanislavsa/smart-woocommerce-search/README.txt

 The main purpose of Smart plugin is to improve the user search experience for any WordPress based website.

-Also Smart Search could be integrated into default WordPress search widget to be used on any website, and by doing that the plugin expands the default search widget and overwrite the default WordPress search result.

-And at last you could create a custom Smart Search widget and add it to any page through the shortcode or add it to a sidebar.
+And at last you could create a custom Smart Search widget and add it to any page through the shortcode [smart_search id="1"] or add it to a sidebar via "Smart Search" widget.

 Give it a try and enjoy:)